Fundus Image-based Glaucoma Screening via Retinal Knowledge-Oriented Dynamic Multi-Level Feature Integration: Experiments

 \subsection{Dataset}

 Experiments are conducted on the Rotterdam EyePACS AIROGS dataset~\cite{r31}, a large-scale repository of color fundus photographs collected from multi-ethnic and geographically diverse populations.
+AIROGS selection is motivated by the scarcity of large-scale, publicly accessible cohorts with rigorous glaucoma annotations.
+As a universal benchmark in ophthalmic image analysis, AIROGS captures broad physiological and pathological variations, providing strong medical representativeness for real-world clinical scenarios.
-Although the original dataset is labeled for binary referable glaucoma detection, we adopt a more granular tri-class classification scheme consisting of \textit{Negative}, \textit{Positive}, and \textit{Suspect} categories.

-The training set contains 36,803 images, including 27,519 Negative (non-referable), 6,946 Positive, and 2,338 Suspect samples, where the latter two categories collectively represent referable glaucoma cases.
-The validation and test sets contain 8,202 and 1,999 images respectively, maintaining an approximate ratio of $0.75:0.19:0.06$ for the Negative, Positive, and Suspect classes.
-This distribution reflects the inherent class imbalance commonly observed in large-scale clinical screening datasets.
+Although originally labeled for binary referable glaucoma detection, we adopt a tri-class scheme: \textit{Negative}, \textit{Positive}, and \textit{Suspect}.
+The dataset is partitioned strictly at patient level, ensuring images from the same subject remain within a single split.
+The training set contains 36,803 images (27,519 Negative, 6,946 Positive, 2,338 Suspect), while validation and test sets contain 8,202 and 1,999 images, respectively, maintaining an approximate ratio of $0.75:0.19:0.06$, reflecting inherent class imbalance in clinical screening.

+To address class imbalance, we employ standard dynamic data resampling and architectural integration of RETFound.
+By embedding robust retinal foundation knowledge as priors, the network is guided by learned anatomical representations rather than relying solely on limited pathological samples.
+This domain-knowledge transfer compensates for numerical scarcity of referable cases, enhancing discriminative capability and generalization on rare classes.

-To further evaluate the robustness and generalization ability of the proposed model across heterogeneous imaging environments, we additionally conduct cross-domain evaluation on the Standardized Multi-Channel Dataset for Glaucoma (SMDG-19)~\cite{smdg}.
-As the largest standardized glaucoma benchmark to date, SMDG-19 aggregates 19 public datasets collected from different imaging devices and clinical centers.
-In our experiments, seven representative datasets are selected to assess model generalization under varying imaging conditions and pathological characteristics.
+For cross-domain evaluation, we conduct experiments on the Standardized unseen Multi-Channel Dataset for Glaucoma SMDG-19~\cite{smdg}, the largest standardized glaucoma benchmark aggregating 19 public datasets from different imaging devices and clinical centers, more details presented in Section.~\ref{comparison_baseline}.
+Seven representative datasets are selected to assess generalization under varying imaging conditions.
+This testing dataset is absolutely unseen, validating model generalizability.